mrdk/mind/doc/words.rst

 .. word:: interactive-mode	( -- addr )

-      Variable containing a flag that is set to :word:`false` by the command line options "-e".
+      Variable containing a flag that is set to :word:`false` by the command line options :option:`-e`.
 By default its value is :word:`true`.

       If the value of :word:`interactive-mode` is :word:`true`, then "mind" switches to an interactive mode after startup.